How to Warm Up Your Twitter Account Before Outreach

 Gradual Scaling:

-- Increase by 5-10 DMs per day each week if everything stays healthy
+- Increase by 5 to 10 DMs per day each week if everything stays healthy

-- Cap at 50-75 DMs per day for long-term sustainability
+- Cap at 50 to 75 DMs per day for long-term sustainability

 - Maintain at least 40% of your activity as organic engagement